bert2/microscope/README.md

 ### 0.0.3

-- Overload resolution has been extended to handle more types:
+- Overload resolution has been extended to handle more types: arrays, pointers, and `ref`s.
-  - arrays
-  - pointers
-  - `ref`s

 ### 0.0.2